You have turned-in this assignment. You can review the lesson and see your previous answers.

 There are some other problems with the bamboo diet too.

-Now, the funny thing is that pandas struggle to digest bamboo even though it's such a huge part of their diet.
+Now the funny thing is that pandas struggle to digest bamboo even though it's such a huge part of their diet and that means they can't get much energy from it.

-So that's a third of its body weight it has to eat every day in bamboo.
+It has to eat every day in bamboo.

 And 16 hours a day of eating only leaves eight hours for anything else they need to do, including sleep.

-So bamboo is a hugely important part of panda's diet, but they struggle to digest it, so they have to eat huge amounts in order to get enough energy to survive.
+So they have to eat huge amounts in order to get enough energy to survive.

-So those eight hours they have left over when they're not eating, must a lot of them, be spent defecating as well.
+So those eight hours they have left over when they're not eating must a lot of them be spent defecating as well.

 So can you fill in the blanks for the numbers to give the correct statistics for each of these sentences?
-Pause the video and have a think.

 Good job.